-Specifically, you’ll have a short period of time to write down your card information once you’re approved for this credit card.
-People who miss this window of opportunity will need to wait until they get the card in the mail.
+Blue Cash Preferred offers up to 6% cash back in certain spending categories and a $300 statement credit for spending $3,000 in the first 6 months.
+It also requires a minimum of good credit for approval.
+Just remember that you’ll only have a short period of time to write down your card information once you’re approved for this credit card.
+People who miss this window of opportunity will need to wait until they get the card in the mail.… read full answer

-Instant approval is always possible when you apply for a credit card online or in person, but instant use is rare.
-Some credit card issuers don’t offer any instant use credit cards.
-Others have only a few.
-Each issuer has their own restrictions for when you can get instant use, too.
+Instant approval is always possible when you apply for a credit card online or in person, but credit cards that you can use instantly are uncommon.
+Some credit card issuers don’t offer any credit cards you can use instantly, while others have only a few.

 Standard shipping time for new cards is 7-10 business days.

-If you’re not able to get a credit card number for immediate use, don’t worry.
+If you’re not able to get a credit card you can use instantly, don’t worry.
 Credit cards usually only take 7-10 business days to arrive after you’re approved.
 And many credit card companies provide expedited delivery for a small fee, or sometimes even for free.